 - Remember in milder winter areas, some herbs stay evergreen all winter long.
 These are best to clip as needed, and you don’t need to harvest large parts of the plant.
 These tend to be the hardier herbs… in my zone 7 garden, many Thymes, Sages and Rosemary survive quite well.
 Oregano, marjoram and lemon balm?
 Not so much!

-Drying herbs is pretty self explanatory, but the most space intensive way to preserve herbs.
+Drying herbs is pretty self explanatory, but also the most space intensive way to preserve herbs.
 If you choose this route, you must have a warm, dry indoor area to hang the herbs.
 Hang them in small bunches, and when dry, strip the leaves off the branches and seal in bags or jars.
 Make sure they are crispy dry before you seal them up.
 You can also dry herbs in the microwave or a food dehydrator.
 Check out this great tutorial from ‘Food52‘ on how to dry herbs.
 (Great pro tip on how to keep them clean while they dry!)

 To preserve herbs in sugar or salt, simply layer the fresh herbs with either in a sealable jar.
 You can use both the salt (or sugar) and the herbs for seasoning.
 Some herbs naturally make great herbal sugars… lavender, mint, rosemary, lemon balm.
 Others make terrific herbal salts, such as basil.
 More tips from ‘The Healthy Green Kitchen‘.